New address: 24 Farnsworth Street, Boston, MA 02210-1409.

-Each year, the Unitarian Universalist Association (UUA) presents the Angus H. MacLean award to a person who has made outstanding contributions to religious education.
+The Unitarian Universalist Association (UUA) presents the Angus H. MacLean award each year to someone who has made outstanding contributions to religious education.
 The award was established in 1972 by the St. Lawrence University Theological School Alumni Association and the Religious Education Department of the UUA.

-Each spring, a committee chaired by the UUA's Curriculum Director selects a recipient.
+Each spring, a committee chaired by the UUA's Faith Development Director selects a recipient.
 Anyone may nominate a recipient.
 A nominee for the award should be a UU who has achieved several of the following:

 For more information contact religiouseducation @ uua.org.